ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

 #### Advantages

 - The gRPC service handles all session storage and retrieval acting as a central point of contact, thereby having less gRPC calls and hence less latency.
-- Since for session initialization, it uses the existing APIs of session management service thereby requiring no modifications in the existing session management service.
+- Since for session initialization, it uses the existing APIs thereby requiring no additional capabilities to be added.

 #### Disadvantages